ska-sa/thread-coarsening-grid-data/README.md

 - `vis`: a complex visibility (a single-element array).
 - `w_plane`: w coordinate, quantised to a W plane.

+## Parameters

-This does not encode enough information to actually produce a useful astronomical image, since it lacks all information about the grid sampling rate, frequency, pointing, w planes etc. It is intended purely for apples-to-apples benchmarking of gridding algorithms.
+The file does not encode enough information to actually produce a useful astronomical image, since it lacks all information about the grid sampling rate, frequency, pointing, w planes etc. It is intended purely for apples-to-apples benchmarking of gridding algorithms.

+For completeness, here are the parameters used in the simulation:
+- Phase centre: RA 0, Declination -45°
+- Start time: Sat Jan  1 12:00:00 UTC 2000
+- Integration time: 2 seconds
+- Duration: 7200 seconds
+- Frequency: 1.412 GHz
+- UV cell size: 5.568m
+- Pixel size: 1.707 arcsec
+- Image size: 4608 × 4608
+- W planes per W slice: 1229

+The weights and visibilities are all set to 1, so an image will contain a point source at the phase centre.

 ## Licence